-Player Protection in Casino zonder Dutch License: Measures and Risks
+Player Protection in Casinos zonder Nederlandse Licentie: Measures and Risks

-Who plays in casinos without Dutch license does not fall under the Dutch CRUKS register or iDIN verification.
+Anyone playing in casinos without a Dutch license does not fall under the Dutch CRUKS register or iDIN verification.
 These platforms operate outside the reach of the Kansspelautoriteit.
-Protection through the German OASIS system or a foreign block according to the Interstate Treaty on Gambling can hardly be enforced technically with these providers.
-Users must therefore take action themselves.
+Protection through the German OASIS system or a third-party ban under the State Treaty on Gambling can hardly be technically enforced with these providers.
+Users must therefore take active steps themselves.
 They should use internal tools such as self-exclusion and deposit limits to reduce risks.
-Automatic connection to national blocking systems is completely missing here.
+An automatic connection to national exclusion systems is completely missing here.

 Discover the best games now!